-The regulation of most drugs, also called controlled substances, is set out in the Uniform Controlled Substances Act (Neb.
+The regulation of most drugs, also called controlled substances, as well as legal penalties associated with violations of those regulations, are set out in the Uniform Controlled Substances Act (Neb.
 Rev. Stat. § 28-401 et seq.).
+The level of offense is described generally in that Act, with exact penalties described in Neb.
+Rev. Stat. § 28-105.
 In addition, there are other Nebraska State laws which establish penalties for various drug related offenses which are summarized below.